Are you using negative keywords?

 Take the word “used.”
 If you sell new items, that’s likely a good candidate for your negative keywords list.
 Because it’s a pretty major one, a look through a thesaurus is a sure way to cover your bases and uncover similar words like “refurbished.”

 Of course, you don’t have to check every negative keyword you plan to add.
-But it can certainly help eliminate your major negatives and similar variations, especially on days when you’re brain’s already overloaded.
+But it can certainly help eliminate your major negatives and similar variations, especially on days when your brain’s already overloaded.

 Note: as this is the digital age, don’t waste energy skimming through the hardback version – simply head to thesaurus.com.